timescale/docs/use-timescale/compression/compression-policy.md

 ## Enable a compression policy

 This procedure uses an example table, called `example`, and segments it by the `device_id` column.
 Every chunk that is more than seven days old is then marked to be automatically compressed.
+The source data is organized like this:

 |time|device_id|cpu|disk_io|energy_consumption|
 |-|-|-|-|-|